 Get out on the Water

-Lake Wakatipu looks like an inviting place for a cruise, and luckily you have a few options.
-The T.S.S Earnslaugh is an old paddle steamer that plies the route between Queenstown and Glenorchy.
+Lake Wakatipu is an inviting place for a cruise, and luckily you have a few options.
+The T.S.S Earnslaw is an old paddle steamer that plies the route between Queenstown and Glenorchy.
 You can also jump on a jet boat, which will take you across Lake Wakatipu to the Kawerau Gorge.

 Do a Day Trip